 Structural Movement

 Repair Category 1

-Notes Evidence of previous movement apparent within the building however, within the limitations of my inspection I found no evidence to suggest that movement appeared serious or that there were obvious signs of recent movement.
+Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

 Dampness, Rot and Infestation

-Repair Category 1
+Repair Category 2

-Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
+Notes There is evidence of wood boring insect infestation to flooring timbers.
+This can be treated by a Timber Specialist contractor.

 Chimney Stacks

-Repair Category N/A
+Repair Category 2

-Notes Not applicable.
+Notes Vegetation growth requires to be removed.